Aegis Capital Corp Fined $2.8M For Excessive Trading and Unsuitability

 Both agreed to the penalties without denying or confirming the findings.

-Settlements were also reached by FINRA with four other brokers of Aegis Capital.
-Two of them earned a bar and two earned suspensions.
+FINRA also reached settlements with four other brokers of Aegis Capital.
+Two of them earned a bar, and two earned suspensions.
 All actions pertaining to the alleged churning in customer accounts.

 Aegis Capital has faced scrutiny earlier with regard to its registered representatives.
-As recently as July 2021, Douglas Szempruch, then an Aegis Capital Advisor was suspended for a year, again on account of allegations of unauthorized and excessive trading, the sixth Aegis broker this year to face sanctions.
+As recently as July 2021, Douglas Szempruch, then an Aegis Capital Advisor, was suspended for a year, again, on allegations of unauthorized and excessive trading, the sixth Aegis broker this year to face sanctions.
 James Schwartz, then an Aegis broker once again, was barred in 2019 for his engagement with $10 million worth of unauthorized trades, 535 of them in number, that cost customers $660K.

 Unsuitable Investments and Trades

 A financial professional such as a stockbroker, financial advisor, or financial planner is one way to avoid investing in a one-size-fits-all manner.
-They have a responsibility to fully understand the financial situation of their clients and recommend suitable trading strategies or financial products.
+They are responsible for fully understanding their clients’ financial situation and recommending suitable trading strategies or financial products.
 Brokers don’t always adhere to the rules when advising clients about investing.

 Financial professionals who recommend unsuitable investments to clients or make recommendations that are not in the client’s best interest can be held financially responsible if they cause major losses.
-Stockbroker misconduct victims can be helped by a skilled investment fraud attorney.
+A skilled investment fraud attorney can help stockbroker misconduct victims.

 In the past, brokers like Aegis Capital and financial advisers had to follow two main rules when recommending investments or investment strategies: (1) FINRA Rule 2111 Suitability; (2) FINRA Rule 2090 Know Your Customer.
 The SEC recently enacted Regulation Best Interest (B.I ).
 Reg BI is a new law that’s long and detailed but has yet to be tested by arbitrators or judges.
 However, it requires that brokers make recommendations in the client’s best interests.
 These rules are designed to protect customers against brokers who might recommend strategies or investments that do not meet their needs.